olcf/intro_C_workbooks/C_Play/README.md

 You should see a heart of the size you specified by giving the program the number of rows.
 Play with this code by running it with different numbers of rows.

-•	What part of the heart has the number of rows you chose?
+* What part of the heart has the number of rows you chose?
-•	What character is the heart made of?
+* What character is the heart made of?
+* How tall are the top semi-circles the the heart?

-**Put your Initals in the Heart**
+**Put Your Initals in the Heart**

 Now let’s modify the code by changing the printed characters to be your initial.